Program

 Detailed poster and demo schedule

-Dive deep into hot topics in engineering and architecture with leading companies at our Industry Roundtables.
+Dive deep into hot topics about R&D after a PhD in engineering and architecture with leading companies at our Industry Roundtables.

 Register your spot at the table